extra2000/openfortivpn/README.md

 $ sudo sysctl -w net.ipv4.ip_forward=1
 ```

-Let's say if you want to SSH to `172.168.100.64` from the other device, execute the same `ip route` command as above on the device:
+Let's say if you want to SSH to `172.168.100.64` from the other machine, execute the same `ip route` command as above on the machine:
 ```
 $ sudo ip route add 172.168.0.0/16 via 192.168.1.2
 ```